 Beaches & Missions

-Originally discovered by Juan Cabrillo while sailing for the Spanish Crown in 1602, Santa Barbara received its name by Spanish explorer Sebastián Viscaíno.
+Originally discovered by Juan Cabrillo while sailing for the Spanish Crown in 1602, Santa Barbara received its name from the Spanish explorer Sebastián Viscaíno.
 The village was later settled in 1782 and incorporated in 1850.

-Along with its beautiful beaches, great weather and stunning mission style architecture, Santa Barbara is rich in history with religion playing a central role in its past and present.
+In addition to its beautiful beaches, great weather, and stunning mission-style architecture, Santa Barbara is rich in history, with religion playing a central role in both its past and present.

 - Santa Barbara is located 90 minutes north west of Los Angeles.

 - Tourism is the region’s major economic driver.

 - The annual average temperature is 71.9 °F (22.2 °C).

 - The city has a population of roughly 88,000 residents.